acgc99/irradiapy/README.md

 scipy>=1.14.1
 mpi4py>=3.0.0
 ```
+Note that:
-Note that `mpi4py` is not needed now, but it will be requeried for the LAMMPS subpackage.
-Note also that the LAMMPS Python package is not distributed by `pip`, so it is not listed in this project dependencies files.
+- `mpi4py` is not needed now, but it will be requeried in the following versions.
+I need to check this, but its version must be < 4 for LAMMPS compatibility.
+- (For the future) If you do `pip install lammps`, you are not installing the right thing.
+To use your LAMMPS distribution you must build the package from source.

 Installation (PyPI link [here](https://pypi.org/project/irradiapy/)):
 ```